 Paisley Cone is a rocky outcrop with a steep west face.
 This cone offers all kinds of lava terrain: loose gravel, boulders, the ever-present talus/scree and rocky outcrops.
 It is best approached from either the east or the south via the Loop Road.
 USGS Inferno Cone

 Drive up the Craters of the Moon National Monument Loop Road to the parking area for the Inferno Cone “trail.”
 Park here (6,040 feet).
 This climb is part of a multi-peak endeavor that includes Big Craters, Silent Cone, North Crater, and Paisley Cone.
 This route is the next leg of a traverse from North Crater to Paisley Cone.

 From the gravelly saddle at the base of the northwest ridge, scramble up loose lava gravel then scrub/grass to reach the ridge.
 Follow the ridge on scrub/grass to the narrow, rocky outcrop that is the summit of Paisley Cone.

-Same as for the Northwest Ridge Route.
+Same as for the northwest ridge.
 This route is the final leg of a loop route that begins and ends at the Inferno Cone trailhead parking area.